Sonnet 146

 Though poems of love may be beset with guile,

-Sweet music woven in can hearts endear;
+Sweet cadence woven in can hearts endear;

 The songs of love are oft times puffery,